gina7484/nii2jpg/README.md

 ```
 (You can change this part (https://github.com/gina7484/nii2jpg/blob/629f76cd03deda9123dbd67de675fbfcc7ade887/python/nii2jpg.py#L31) according to the file name format in your own input folder.)

 This will be sliced into several 2D jpg images which are named as below.
+The first number means the id of the input file and the number after 'z' means the z index corresponding to the produced jpg image.
 ```
-volume_1_resized.nii.gz
+img_1_z72.jpg
 ```
+(You can change this part https://github.com/gina7484/nii2jpg/blob/c4364096a4164dc5b9b6fdf25f037bee58eb8cf3/python/convert.py#L80 according to the desired filename format in your own output folder.)

 #### Example